nsahuastro/NUS_ODI_Case_Study/README_OLS_Statsmodel_V1.md

 # HDB Price Predictor (OLS Statsmodel V1)

 ## Overview
 A statistical modeling approach using Ordinary Least Squares (OLS) regression to predict HDB resale prices in Singapore.
 The model uses log-transformed prices and includes time-based analysis.
+The model is trained on historical data up to 2013 (threshold year ) and validates predictions for 2014.
+You can change the threshold year as per your requirement.

+The model provides a statistical baseline with interpretable coefficients but consider more flexible approaches (Model 2=Random Forest, Model 3=XGBoost) for better accuracy.

 ## Key Components